-This chapter narrows the scope of this research to children that do not acquire any nationality at birth, being therefore classified as stateless or of 'unknown' nationality.
+This chapter focusses the scope of this research on children that do not acquire any nationality at birth, being therefore classified as stateless or of 'unknown' nationality.
 It also clarifies the claim that children are legally entitled to a nationality.
-In this context, I will firstly evaluate the importance of nationality for children.
-Then I analyse the two modes of acquiring of
+In this context, I first evaluate the importance of nationality for children.
+Then I analyse the two modes of acquiring a nationality at birth in the EU context, as well as the underlying factors that contribute to statelessness at birth in the current EU setting, ie children born to undocumented parents and children that do not have access to birth registration.
+Lastly, I consider the special vulnerability of children in the context of forced migration to demonstrate the special need for a child rights-based approach124 in the EU migration and nationality attribution policies.